WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

 ## Supported Docker versions
 This image is officially supported on Docker version 19.x or later.

-Support for older versions (down to 19.x) is provided on a best-effort basis.
+Support for versions earlier than 19.x is provided on a best-effort basis.

 Please see the [Docker installation documentation](https://docs.docker.com/engine/installation/) for details on how to upgrade your Docker daemon.

 ## Limitations
-The owner of all product files is the wauser user, thus the product doesn't run as root, but as wauser only.
-Don't perform the login as root to start processes or execute other commands such as Jnextplan, otherwise it might create some issues.
+The owner of all product files is the wauser user, thus the product does not run as root, but as wauser only.
+Do not perform the login as root to start processes or execute other commands such as Jnextplan, otherwise it might create some issues.

 Limited to amd64 and Linux on Z platforms.

 ## Additional Information
-For additional information on using the IBM Workload Automation, see the [online](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_pi/awspipartdepcont.htm) documentation.
+For additional information about using the IBM Workload Automation, see the [online](https://www.ibm.com/support/knowledgecenter/en/SSGSPN_9.5.0/com.ibm.tivoli.itws.doc_9.5/distr/src_pi/awspipartdepcont.htm) documentation.
 For technical issues, search for Workload Scheduler or Workload Automation on [StackOverflow](http://stackoverflow.com/search?q=workload+scheduler).

 ## License
 The Dockerfile and associated scripts are licensed under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
 IBM Workload Automation is licensed under the IBM International Program License Agreement.
 This license for IBM Workload Automation can be found [online](https://www14.software.ibm.com/cgi-bin/weblap/lap.pl?li_formnum=L-AGOO-BNFE4V).
 Note that this license does not permit further distribution.